lincolnloop/amygdala/README.md

 * change
 * change:type

-To listen to these events, just use Event Emitter's API:
+To listen to these events, you can use any of [https://www.npmjs.org/package/event-emitter](Event Emitter)'s binding methods, the most common being `on`:

 ```javascript